Rays vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Rays vs. White Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Harold Ramirez and the Tampa Bay Rays will take on Andrew Vaughn and the Chicago White Sox at Guaranteed Rate Field on Thursday at 7:10 PM ET, in the first game of a four-game series.
+Yandy Diaz and the Tampa Bay Rays face Luis Robert and the Chicago White Sox at Guaranteed Rate Field on Friday.
+First pitch is at 7:10 PM ET.

-The Rays are -155 moneyline favorites for this matchup against the White Sox (+125).
-The total for the contest is listed at 7 runs.
+The White Sox are +125 moneyline underdogs for this matchup with the favored Rays (-150).
+An 8.5-run over/under has been listed in this matchup.

 Rep your team with officially licensed Raysgear!
 Head to Fanatics to find jerseys, shirts, and much more.